It is important to note that your lawyer should still give you full and proper advice even if your divorce is uncontested.

 If you need help

 Contact PKWA Law at 6854-5336.
 We will be happy to meet you for a free first consultation to explain whether you qualify for a Simplified Uncontested Divorce.
 All our Family Lawyers speak English and Chinese.

-At PKWA Law, our team of Family Lawyers are consistently named as leading Singapore divorce lawyers by respected independent legal publications such as Asian Legal Business, Singapore Business Review, Global Law Experts and Doyle’s Guide to Singapore Family Lawyers.
-We will advise you whether you qualify for a Simplified Uncontested Divorce in Singapore.
+At PKWA Law, our Family Lawyers team is consistently named as leading Singapore divorce lawyers by respected independent legal publications such as Asian Legal Business, Singapore Business Review, Global Law Experts and Doyle’s Guide to Singapore Family Lawyers.
+We will advise you whether you qualify for a Simplified Uncontested Divorce in Singapore